TysonAndre/pecl-teds/README.md

 This is a map where entries for keys of any type can be inserted if `Teds\stable_compare !== 0`.
 This uses [`Teds\stable_compare`](#stable-comparison) internally.

+The [`Teds\SortedStrictSet` API](./teds_sortedstrictset.stub.php) implementation is similar, but does not associate values with keys and does not implement ArrayAccess and uses different method names.

 ### Teds\StrictMap and Teds\StrictSet

 [`Teds\StrictMap` API](./teds_strictmap.stub.php)